Israel Police: Weapons and equipment

 Each patrol officer is armed with a pistol (handgun) which he or she usually also carries while off duty.
 Also, each patrol car must have at least one long-arm (i.e. rifle).
 Police volunteers are usually armed with an M1 Carbine, which they return to the armory after they finish their duty (they do not take the rifle home, but may sign one out for escorting field trips, etc.).
-Volunteers who have a gun license may use their own personal handgun as personal defense weapon while on duty, under the condition that the gun and ammunition type is authorized by the police (9 mm).
+Volunteers who have a gun license may use their own personal handgun as a personal defense weapon while on duty, under the condition that the gun and ammunition type is authorized by the police (9 mm).
 Common pistols owned and carried by volunteers include Glock and CZ-75 designs.

 Specialized armaments such as automatic rifles, bolt-action rifles and non-lethal weapons are assigned according to activity and not on personal basis.
 Border Guard personnel, however, carry an M16 or M4 rifle as a standard personal weapon and can carry it home while off duty (like regular infantry in the Israel Defense Forces).